 Instead of firing up your furnace for the first time on the first cold morning of the season, run the heating side of your HVAC system for a few minutes once a month.
 While performing the “test runs” of your furnace, you should keep an eye, an ear, and nose out for signs of anything unusual.

-Take note of any strange odors floating around the home, specifically for any smell of gas, which could indicate a dangerous gas leak, or for any burning odors.
-It is normal for a furnace to smell a bit “musty” after a long hibernation period, but any lingering odors from the furnace need to be addressed.
+Take note of any strange odors floating around the home, specifically any smell of gas, which could indicate a dangerous gas leak.
+Pay attention to any burning odors.
+Sure, it’s normal for a furnace to smell a bit “musty” after a long hibernation period, but any lingering odors from the furnace need to be addressed.

 Have One or All of These Symptoms?